-Treble Choir is a vocal ensemble open to students in grades 9-12.
-Here, they will be introduced to healthy vocal technique and musical skills to help them become more independent and literate musicians in the future.
+TREBLE CHOIR/LESSONS Course Type: General Elective Level: Beginner/Intermediate Pre-requisite: has been in a choir before, or Instructor's permission Treble Choir is a vocal ensemble open to soprano & alto singers in grades 9-12.
+Here, they will be introduced to healthy vocal technique and musical skills to help them become more independent and literate musicians within an ensemble.
 This ensemble participates in 3 MANDATORY concerts throughout the year, and performs repertoire spanning from Pop to Classical.
-Students are required to attend a weekly lesson along with our regular rehearsal schedule to build their individual vocal technique and musicianship.
-This course is a pre-requisite for auditioning for Mixed Choir.
-Successful Completion = 1.0 Credits MIXED CHOIR/LESSONS Course Type: General Elective
+Students are required to attend a weekly lesson along with our regular group rehearsal schedule to build their individual vocal technique and musicianship.
+Successful Completion = 1.25 Credits

-Level: Advanced

-Pre-Requisite: Treble Choir and Audition and/or Director's Discretion

-Select Choir is a vocal performance ensemble that demands a high level of musicianship, focus, and effort.
-Repertoire is varied, but typically all a cappella and high level.
-This ensemble represents the school at multiple community and school events and requires professionalism and responsibility from each of it's members.
-This is also a competitive group that represents the school at a Music in the Parks competition each June at Darien Lake.
-Students are required to attend a weekly lesson along with our regular rehearsal schedule to build their individual vocal technique and musicianship.
-Attendance at ALL performances is MANDATORY.

-Successful Completion = 1.0 Credits
+MIXED CHOIR/LESSONS\ Course Type: General Elective Level: Intermediate/Advanced Pre-requisite: audition and/or Instructor's permission Mixed Choir is a vocal ensemble open to soprano, alto, tenor, and bass singers in grades 9-12.
+This choir demands a high level of musicianship, focus, and effort.
+Repertoire is varied, but typically high level.
+This ensemble participates in 3 MANDATORY concerts throughout the year, and represents the school at multiple community and school events that require a level of professionalism and responsibility from every member.
+Students are required to attend a weekly lesson along with our regular group rehearsal schedule to build their individual vocal technique and musicianship.
+Successful Completion = 1.25 Credits

-FOUNDATIONS OF MUSIC: PIANO

-Course Type: General Elective